signalive/microservice-kit/README.md

 ## Class AmqpKit.Queue

 This class is not exposed to user.
-When you do `amqpKit.getQueue()` or `amqpKit.createChannel()`, what you get is an instance of this class.
+When you do `amqpKit.getQueue()` or `amqpKit.createQueue()`, what you get is an instance of this class.

 #### `AmqpKit.Queue.prototype.consumeEvent(eventName, callback, [options={}])`